bokshi-gh/bloom-filter/README.md

 ## Usage

-Example usage are provided in the main.py file.
+Example usage is provided in **`main.py`**.
+Simply check/run `main.py` to see how to create a Bloom filter, add elements, and check membership.